I was involved in mysticism, both Christian and Buddhist, for many years.

 However you word it, these promises are false.
 You're not really attaining union with God or realizing nonduality.
 All you're doing is regressing into early layers inside your own mind.

 A few people already knew this a hundred years ago.
-You can read how it works in Chapte 1 of Freud's essay Civilization and Its Discontents.
+You can read how it works in Chapter 1 of Freud's essay Civilization and Its Discontents.
 (In German, the original title was Das Unbehagen in der Kultur.)

 Freud's friend Romain Rolland routinely experienced a sense of timelessness and limitlessness he called the "oceanic feeling."
 Now, all that feeling really is, is very early consciousness.
 It consists of a sort of undifferentiated narcissistic bliss.
 And all subsequent development -- language, the intellect, and so on -- takes place on top of the most primitive layer.